muetho/hackvent17/writeup.md

 phi(n) = (p-1)*(q-1)
 ```
 when both p and q are prime
-* to calculate the cleartext message m (which is presumably the flag) we need the private exponent d, which is the modular inverse of e and the prime factorization of n or the euler phi function of n (programming effort is equally for both)→ again using sagemath via online cloud cocalc.com
+* to calculate the cleartext message m (which is presumably the flag) we need the private exponent d, which is the modular inverse of e and the prime factorization of n or the euler phi function of n (programming effort is equally for both)
+* again using sagemath via online cloud cocalc.com
 * given:
 ```
 c = 0x7A9FDCA5BB061D0D638BE1442586F3488B536399BA05A14FCAE3F0A2E5F268F2F3142D1956769497AE677A12E4D44EC727E255B391005B9ADCF53B4A74FFC34C